kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 You will find:

-* Accessing the Kin blockchain
+* Accessing the Kin Blockchain
 * Managing Kin accounts
 * Executing transactions against Kin accounts
 * Monitoring Kin Payments (Python SDK can monitor all accounts)
 * Channels (unique to the Python SDK)

-### Accessing the Kin blockchain
+### Accessing the Kin Blockchain

 The SDK has two main components, `KinClient` and `KinAccount`.

-**KinClient** - Is used to query the blockchain and perform actions that don't require authentication (e.g get an account balance)
+- **KinClient** is used to query the blockchain and perform actions that don't require authentication (e.g get an account balance)
-**KinAccount** - Is used to perform authenticated actions on the blockchain (e.g Send payment)
+- **KinAccount** is used to perform authenticated actions on the blockchain (e.g send payment)

-To initialize the Kin Client you will need to provide an environment (Test and Production environments are pre-configured)
+To initialize `KinClient` you will need to provide an environment (Test and Production environments are preconfigured).

 ```python